-VIRCAM howfs acq domescreen.tsf - This template sets the instrument into HOWFS mode and selects a HOWFS beam-splitting filter.
+- VIRCAM howfs acq domescreen.tsf - This template sets the instrument into HOWFS mode and selects a HOWFS beam-splitting filter.
 It also moves the telescope to point at the flat-field screen in the dome (using a "preset").
 Telescope tracking is turned off and the required illumination level is defined.
-The flat-field illumination source is switched on.
+The flat-field illumination source is switched on. - Parameters: HOWFS filter, flat-field illumination level.